zhangxin00/zhangxin00.github.io/_pages/about.md

 <!--
  -->
 - [2026/01] Our briefing application has been accepted by Black Hat Asia 2026.
 See you in Singapore!
-- [2026/01] I will be joining the School of Computer Science and Technology at Shandong University as an Associate Professor in this summer.
-Please feel free to contact me by email if you are interested in working with me (at SDU or PKU).
 - [2025/10] My visit at NUS has come to an end.
 I’m deeply grateful for all the experiences, collaborations, and friendships that made this journey unforgettable.
 - [2025/09] Our paper "MUXLeak: Exploiting Multiplexers as a Power Side Channel against Multi-tenant FPGAs" has been published in TCAD.
 - [2025/06] "Achilles" has been awarded the "Honorable Mentions" by USENIX Security 2025 (only 25 out of 2385 submissions).